 Plaintiffs represented Stephen B. Hopper and Laura S. Wassmer ("Hopper and Wassmer") in a lawsuit, which resulted in a highly publicized jury verdict against JP Morgan Chase ("Chase") in October 2017, and an eventual settlement not long thereafter.
 In that litigation ("Chase Lawsuit"), Plaintiffs represented Hopper and Wassmer on a contingency basis pursuant to a contract between Plaintiffs on the one hand and Hopper and Wassmer on the other hand.
-Defendants claim to represent Hopper and Wassmer, but Defendants stopped working for Hopper and Wassmer on the Chase Lawsuit in November 2015.
+Defendants claim to represent Hopper and Wassmer, but stopped working for Hopper and Wassmer on the Chase Lawsuit in November 2015.
 In fact, Defendants performed virtually no legal services in representing Hopper and Wassmer throughout the duration of the Chase Lawsuit.

-Defendants now seek to recover a portion of Plaintiffs' contingency fee, not based on any legal work that Defendants performed at the trial (that they never even attended), but instead based on a novel theory that Defendants hired Vitullo on a separate verbal contingency fee agreement to perform legal services for Hopper and Wassmer.
-But Defendants' theory summarily fails because Plaintiffs and Defendants never agreed to a written and enforceable contingency fee, fee sharing or any other contract between themselves to provide legal services for Hopper and Wassmer (nor did Hopper and Wassmer consent to such a fee sharing arrangement).
-And Defendants don't claim to have ever entered into any agreement with Malesovas for a portion of his fee, or anything else, and no such agreement exists.
-In addition, to the extent Defendants seek to also bind Plaintiffs to their alleged contingency fee agreement (with Hopper and Wassmer), that contention fails because Plaintiffs neither negotiated nor signed that alleged contract.
-Therefore, to the extent Defendants would also attempt to enforce their contract with Hopper and Wassmer upon Plaintiffs, that argument must be rejected.
-See TEX.
-DISC.
-R. PROF. CONDUCT 1.04(f).
+Defendants now seek to recover an equal portion of Plaintiffs' contingency fee, not based on any legal work that Defendants performed at the trial (that they never even attended), but instead based on a novel theory that Defendants hired Plaintiffs on a separate contingency fee agreement to perform legal services for Hopper and Wassmer.
+But Defendants' theory summarily fails because Plaintiffs and Defendants never agreed to a written and enforceable contingency fee contract to provide legal services for Hopper and Wassmer (nor did Hopper and Wassmer consent to such a fee sharing arrangement).
+In addition, Defendants' alleged contingency fee agreement with Hopper and Wassmer is void ab initio because it does not comply with the fee sharing rules (required under Rule 1.04(f) of the Texas Rules of Disciplinary Conduct) and, moreover, the agreement upon which Defendants rely was terminated "for cause" by Hopper and Wassmer in November 2015.

-To this end, Plaintiffs did not agree (and have never agreed) to a joint venture contingency arrangement with Defendants in the Chase Lawsuit; and, furthermore, the lack of a signature of Plaintiffs to Defendants' agreement with Hopper and Wassmer is ipso facto dispositive of same.
+Plaintiffs did not agree to a joint venture contingency arrangement with Defendants in the Chase Lawsuit; and, furthermore, the lack of a signature of Plaintiffs to Defendants' agreement with Hopper and Wassmer is ipso facto dispositive of same.
 Indeed, Plaintiffs were never even approached by Defendants with such an offer.
-To the extent Defendants would attempt to have this Court bind Plaintiffs to a contingency fee contract that Plaintiffs did not negotiate, did not sign, and that they did not even see at the time of formation, violates § 82.065(a) of the Texas Government Code, which requires that each law firm execute the contingency fee contract in order for it to be enforceable-that is notwithstanding the rigid requirements set forth in Rule 1.04(f), when multiple law firms undertake one, consolidated representation, as is alleged by Defendants here.
-Compare TEX.
-GOV'T CODE ANN. § 82.065(a) et seq.
-(Vernon 2014), with, TEX.
-DISC.
-R. PROF. CONDUCT 1.04(f).

-Defendants are fully aware that they have no contract with Plaintiffs, and, given that salient fact to be true, it follows that Defendants have no right to claim a financial interest in fees that Plaintiffs justifiably earned under their own agreement with Hopper and Wassmer, which follows a successful trial on the merits to a jury; a trial, incidentally, that Defendants did not even attend-much less help prosecute.
+There is absolutely no contract between Defendants and Plaintiffs that could provide the basis for any percentage split fee for Defendants.
+To this end, Defendants purported attempt to bind Plaintiffs to a hybrid contingency fee contract that Defendants unilaterally created and that Plaintiffs neither signed nor even saw at the time of formation violates the Texas Government Code's requirement that an attorney sign a contingency fee contract in order for it to be enforceable-that is notwithstanding Rule 1.04(f)'s fee division requirement applicable to contingency agreements when multiple law firms undertake one, consolidated representation.
+Defendants are fully aware that they have no contract with Plaintiffs, and no right to assert any right to a contingency fee from the settlement of a jury verdict from a trial that they did not attend-much less prosecute.

-Defendants knew all along that Hopper and Wassmer had retained Plaintiffs on a contingency basis to represent them in the Chase Lawsuit.
-Documentary evidence establishes that Defendants knew their obligations to Hopper and Wassmer had not only been marginalized, but their role in multiple pieces of litigation had been reassigned to a separate lawsuit altogether involving the partition of assets ("Partition Lawsuit").
+Defendants knew that Hopper and Wassmer had hired Plaintiffs on a contingency basis to represent them in the Chase Lawsuit.
+Defendants knew that they had been terminated "for cause" by Hopper and Wassmer in November 2015 in the Chase lawsuit; and, furthermore, documentary evidence establishes that Defendants knew their obligations to Hopper and Wassmer had not only been marginalized, but their role in multiple pieces of litigation had been re-assigned to a separate lawsuit altogether involving the partition of assets ("Partition Lawsuit").